Bradley Nowell: Sublime

 Despite their growing popularity in Southern California, Sublime still was not signed with a major label.
 Around this same time, Nowell teamed up with longtime friend Gwen Stefani of No Doubt, to record the song "Saw Red".
 The song was eventually released on Sublime's Robbin' the Hood album, which was self-recorded on a four-track cassette, and released in October 1994.
 Several songs from the album detail Nowell's worsening drug addiction.
-Nowell is said by some to have predicted his own death in the song "Pool Shark", with the line, "One day I'm gonna lose the war".

 About a year later, Tazy Phillipz took a copy of 40oz. to Freedom to Los Angeles radio station KROQ-FM, requesting that Sublime's song "Date Rape" be added to the playlist.
 Soon after, MCA Records picked up 40oz. to Freedom for national distribution, and Sublime was scheduled to tour throughout Europe.
 Nowell, an avid reader who enjoyed quoting historians and philosophers, began studying European history to prepare for the trip.
-Attention from a major label did not curb Nowell's drug use, which sometimes led him to pawn his instruments and sell drugs, as reflected in the song "Pawn Shop".
 In February 1996, Sublime returned to the studio to record the bulk of their self-titled album, which would be their debut with MCA.
 Production was done by Paul Leary of the Butthole Surfers (and producer of Marcy Playground and Meat Puppets) at Willie Nelson's Pedernales Studio in Austin, Texas.